trustbloc/docs/readthedocs/source/orb/batchwriter.md

 the [Task Manager](taskmanager.html#task-manager) on startup to periodically run on one server instance in the domain.
 The period is specified by startup parameter [op-queue-task-monitor-interval](parameters.html#op-queue-task-monitor-interval).
-This task monitors the operation queue tasks of other servers to ensure that if a server goes down then the operations associated with that server are reposted to the AMQP _operation_ queue.
+This task monitors the operation queue tasks of other servers to ensure that if a server goes down then the operations associated with that server are reposted to the AMQP _orb.operation_ queue.

 Each Orb instance periodically (also using the period specified by [op-queue-task-monitor-interval](parameters.html#op-queue-task-monitor-interval)) updates the _update time_